Civic Engagement Concentration: Knowledge, Action and the Public Good (GEC)

 Requirements:

 • One course may be replaced by an approved co-curricular experience, thesis, or independent study.
 Approval for co-curricular projects must be secured by the student prior to undertaking the project, using the guidelines found here.
-Once the approved co-curricular project is complete, the student should submit a Project Completion Form found here.
+Once the approved co-curricular project is complete, the student should submit a Co-curricular Activity Completion Form found on the Registrar’s webpage.
 Students wishing to seek approval for a thesis or independent study should contact the GEC coordinator.
 In addition, the following co-curricular experiences are pre-approved for inclusion in the GEC: Bates Civic Action Team, Bonner Leader Program, Community-Engaged Research Fellowship, Harward Center Summer Fellowship, Short Term Action/Research Team, Student Volunteer Fellowship.